mmccool/gz-battery-base/README.md

 # Goal Zero Lithium 1400/3000
 A rolling base for the Goal Zero Lithium 1400 (and, probably, 3000) for indoor use.
-This model is just some corners supports, you need print four of these, then use
+This model is just some corner supports.
+You need to print four of these, then use

 - 2x 5cm and 2x 10cm OpenBeam (or MakerBeam) 1515 extrusions
 - 4x casters with M10 threaded rods